Thailand/Laos/Cambodia

 Afternoon:

-In the afternoon, our riverboat continues cruising upstream towards Oudomxay Province, passing by the construction site of the Pak Ou Dam.
-The rest of the afternoon is time to relax at our leisure, whether we choose to unwind on deck or join our Cruise Director for an engaging infotainment program.
+Our riverboat continues cruising upstream towards Oudomxay Province, passing by the construction site of the Pak Ou Dam.
+The rest of the afternoon is time to relax, whether we choose to unwind on deck or join our cruise director for an engaging infotainment program.

 Dinner: